PacketFire/packetfire_site/content/post/intro-to-bgp.md

 BIRD is a fully-functional routing daemon that supports many different routing protocols, including BGP.
 BIRD provides a simple configuration format and command line utility for interacting with sessions.
 BIRD also comes with built-in support for both IPv4 and IPv6 and the respective tools to work with both protocols.

 #### Examining Sessions:
-Similiar to how we verified that our vagrant environment was provisioned properly, we can view running sessions by running:
+Similiar to how we verified that our docker environment was provisioned properly, we can view running sessions by running:

 ```bash
 root@peer1:/# birdc show protocols